r13xr13/lyra-intelligence/README.md

 **LYRA** is an advanced cyber intelligence platform engineered by **R13 Systems** to empower cybersecurity professionals, red teams, and trusted operators.
 It is designed to identify, profile, and respond to digital threats with tactical precision capable of both defense and simulated offense within a modular, secure execution zone.

-> LYRA is not a script.
-It is an Operator class entity.

 ---

 ![Lyra Intelligence](https://github.com/r13xr13/lyra-intelligence/raw/main/Lyra%20Intelligence.png)